At Resurrection University, our support extends well beyond the classroom.

 Making an Appointment

 Please email an appointment request, including a brief description of your availability to firstname.lastname@example.org.
-One of the Personal Counselors will connect with you to schedule a meeting in a timely manner.
+One of the Personal Counselors will connect with you to schedule a meeting in a timely manner (within 24 hours or next business day).

-If you are unable to reach one of our Personal Counselors and you are in need of immediate, non-emergency counseling assistance, please contact the Presence Behavioral Health Crisis Line at (708) 681-HELP (708-681-4357) for support and recommendations.
+If you are unable to immediately reach one of our Personal Counselors and you are in need of urgent, non-emergency counseling assistance, please contact the Presence Behavioral Health 24/7 Crisis Line at (708) 681-HELP (708-681-4357) for support and recommendations.

 If you are experiencing an emergency, please call 911 or visit your nearest hospital’s emergency department.